Joseph Owen (businessman): Property

 Owen owned an estate in Jutland.
 In 1840 he was granted a concession on the reclamation of Nissum Fjord.
 He later sold the concession to a British company which constructed Thorsminde Canal and Lock.

 Personal life and legacy

 Owen married Susanne Christine van der Pallien (1 August 1794 – 15 November 1884) on 1 March 1816 in the Church of the Holy Ghost in Copenhagen.
 She was a daughter of Ryberg & Co. partner Georg Daniel van der Pallien (c.
 1764–1841) and Elisabeth (Betsy) Juditha Christiansen (c.
 1778–1865).

+Owen died on 7 September 1862 in Ordrup and is buried at Assistens Cemetery in Copenhagen.
 Owen's eldest son, George Owen, had founded Aldersro Brickworks and Aldersro Brewery at Vibenshus Runddel in 1856–1860.
 Fredens Mølles Fabrikker was continued by his younger son Frederick Owen.